paypal/skipto/README.md

 4. If everything went well, you should have a new directory called "compiled" with the necessary files in it.
 5. See instructions above on which files you need to get the SkipTo script running on your web site.

+## Cleaning up
+If you would like to revert your local code repository to its initial state, simply run "grunt clean" from the root directory.

 ## Of course, we want feedback!
 Please do not hesitate to raise issues and comment on Github if something doesn't work or you have ideas on how to improve the script.